fallen-icarus/cardano-swaps/GettingStarted.md

   --signing-key-file owner.skey \
   --testnet-magic 1 \
   --out-file tx.signed

+cardano-cli transaction submit \
+  --testnet-magic 1 \
+  --tx-file tx.signed
 ```
 Redelegating and deregistering are done similarly.

-**When the staking script is used, staking actions require the owner's payment skey signature, not the owner's staking skey.**
+**When the staking script is used, staking actions require the owner's payment skey signature, not the owner's staking skey signature.**

 If the transaction successfully builds, then the transaction is guaranteed to work on-chain.